KarinMatsuyama/KarinMatsuyama/README.md

 ### Hi!
 I'm Karin 👋
-💻 What I do: Software Engineer at a bank.
-I'm developing applications and chrome extensions that increase productivities using OpenAI.
-I like to build serverless applications using React and AWS services in my free time.<br/>
+💻 What I do: I'm developing web apps and chrome extensions that increase productivities using OpenAI.<br/>

 😆 Fun fact: That's my dog Chewie in the picture.
 He's a playful puppy 🐕<br/>